hunterxcobby/100-days-of-code/log.md

 2. **Eliminating Single Points of Failure:**
    - Outlined steps to identify and eliminate SPOFs, including risk assessments and achieving redundancy.
-   - Emphasized redundancy at the internal component, system, and site levels for robust protection.
+   - discovered redundancy at the internal component, system, and site levels for robust protection.

 3. **HTTP vs. HTTPS:**
    - learned the secure version of HTTP, HTTPS, highlighting its role in encrypting data between browsers and websites.